 Group Membership & Leadership

-The Rec6 CWG will be open to volunteers from all ICANN Supporting Organizations (SO’s) and Advisory Committees (AC’s) who are willing to constructively contribute to the tasks of the group and respond to the leadership of the group co-chairs.
+The Rec6 CWG will be open to volunteers from all ICANN Supporting Organizations (SO’s) and Advisory Committees (AC’s) who are willing to constructively contribute to the tasks of the group.
 The chairs of the GNSO, GAC and/or ALAC or their designees will serve as co-chairs of the Rec6 CWG.

 ICANN will provide: